China cementing reach in South China Sea with civilian infrastructure

 While the ministry did not specify who would protect the facilities, experts said the job would routinely fall to the coastguard, which is already leading efforts to enforce China's claimed sovereignty over the South China Sea, rather than its navy.

-The islands and reefs in the Spratlys, the main flashpoint in the South China Sea, would also meet the demands for China's military defense, the ministry said without elaborating.
+The islands and reefs in the Spratlys, the main flashpoint in the South China Sea, would also meet the demands for China's military defence, the ministry said without elaborating.

 "They are trying to put a civilian sheen on this but I think people will see through this and see (the reclamations) for what they really are," said Ian Storey, a South China Sea expert at Singapore's Institute of South East Asian Studies.